canjs/canjs/docs/can-guides/experiment/technology/technology.md

 ### Updating records

-Use [can-connect/can/map/map.prototype.save] to also update records.
+Also use [can-connect/can/map/map.prototype.save] to update records.

 <table class="panels">
 <tr>